github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

----
+Name :Build-and-Deploy :title :ci : ci :C:\Windows\Users\bin/Bash/:''
-title: About billing for GitHub Actions
+About billing for GitHub Actions
 intro: 'If you want to use {% data variables.product.prodname_actions %} beyond the storage or minutes included in your account, you will be billed for additional usage.'
 miniTocMaxHeadingLevel: 3
 redirect_from: